Old Tales from

 Activities revolve around hiking, meditation; massage therapy and the healing waters of the amazing springs.
 The bathhouse entry serves as the resort office.
 Here one can sign up for the bath routine as well as arrange massage therapy.
 The bathhouse has over a dozen private rooms where the crystal spring water is heated and run into oversized tubs for soaking.
 As soon as the conference meeting ended for the day in late afternoon, I went immediately for the sauna and baths.
 I found myself indulging deliciously in the overwhelming sense of well being that the routine of bath-sauna and cold plunge afforded me.

-I met Stuart, a local, in the sauna who was a longtime devotee of the area and part time employee.
+I met Stewart (sic), a local, in the sauna who was a longtime devotee of the area and part time employee.
 I asked him if there were any other springs in the area.
 I was amazed to learn that a red spring existed within a few feet of the white spring, but was not utilized due to its rusty-iron content.
-[It has super-modest welling rate, besides -- Ed.]
+[It has a super-modest welling rate, besides -- Ed.]
 Having spent considerable time in Glastonbury I understood immediately the rarity and Gaic expression and meaning of a red and white spring occurring side by side.

 I finished my sauna, and went immediately to the gazebo that housed the white spring.
 I spent a few moments gazing at the clear white spring, and its matrix walls lined with a cushion of snowy residue, fluffy white silica.
 I then walked to the edge of the gazebo, and to my joy and amazement, just a few feet a way was a rust red pool of water, draining slowly into the creek.
 It was unrecognized, and unkempt.
 I jumped over the gazebo railing and put my hands in the red spring.
 I felt a surge of electricity flow up my arm, and a communication with the conscious awareness of both springs.
 They were indeed a pair, and meant to be recognized.